Out of Control: Reducing Probabilistic Models by Control-State Elimination: Introduction

-\paragraph{Model construction.} Prior to computing reachability probabilities, the model checker explores all possible program's reachable variable valuations and encodes them into the state space of the operational Markov model.
-Termination is guaranteed as variables are restricted to have finite variable domains.
+\paragraph{Model construction.} Prior to computing reachability probabilities, existing model checkers explore all the program's reachable variable valuations and encode them into the state space of the operational Markov model.
+Termination is guaranteed as variables are restricted to finite domains.
 This paper proposes a simple reduction technique for this model construction phase that avoids unfolding the full model \emph{prior to} the actual analysis, thereby mitigating the state explosion problem.
-The basic idea is to unfold variables one-by-one---rather than all at once as in the standard pipeline---and apply analyses steps after each unfolding.
+The basic idea is to unfold variables one-by-one---rather than all at once as in the standard pipeline---and apply analysis steps after each unfolding.
 We detail this \emph{control-state reduction} technique for {probabilistic control-flow graphs} and illustrate its application to the \prism\ modelling language.
 Its principle is however quite generic and is applicable to the aforementioned modelling formalisms.
-Our technique is thus to be seen as a model simplification front-end for a general purpose probabilistic model checker.
+Our technique is thus to be seen as a model simplification front-end for general purpose probabilistic model checkers.

 \paragraph*{Approach.} Technically our approach works as follows.
-The principle is to unfold a set of variables into the control state space, a technique inspired from static program analysis.
-The selection of which variables to unfold is property-driven, i.e., depending on the reachability property or PCTL formula to be checked.
-We define the unfolding on probabilistic control flow programs~\cite{dubslaff_pcfp} (PCFPs, for short) and simplify them using techniques that generalize \emph{state elimination} in (parametric) Markov chains~\cite{daws}.
-The latter is in fact an automata-theoretic analogue of Gaussian elimination.
-This enables the elimination of several states at once from the underlying ``low-level'' Markov model while preserving \emph{exact} reachability probabilities.
-Technically, our state and transition elimination technique on PCFPs heavily relies on classical \emph{weakest precondition reasoning}~\cite{DBLP:books/ph/Dijkstra76}.
-We formalize this in detail, prove its correctness, and show that state space reductions of up to one order of magnitude can be obtained on some QComp\footnote{See \url{http://qcomp.org/benchmarks/}.} benchmarks.
+The principle is to unfold a (set of) variable(s) into the control state space, a technique inspired by static program analyses such as abstract interpretation~\cite{jeannet2003dynamic}.
+The selection of which variables to unfold is property-driven, i.e., depending on the reachability or reward property to be checked.
+We define the unfolding on probabilistic control-flow programs~\cite{dubslaff_pcfp} (PCFPs, for short) and simplify them using a technique that generalizes \emph{state elimination} in (parametric) Markov chains~\cite{daws}.
+Our elimination technique heavily relies on classical \emph{weakest precondition reasoning}~\cite{DBLP:books/ph/Dijkstra76}.
+This enables the elimination of several states at once from the underlying ``low-level'' Markov model while preserving \emph{exact} reachability probabilities or expected rewards. \Cref{fig:nandplots} provides a visual intuition on the resulting model compression.